AlexandreNadiras/PersonalProjects/UseCase/README.md

 	- Creating a function that allows the user to get a prediction by giving a country number and a price

-The first thing to note here is that he have a categorical feature that does not take a numerical value.
+The first thing to note here is that he have a categorical feature that does not take a numerical value: the country.

 This will be a problem when training our model so I will turn each country as a class and assign to each country a number.

 One other problem that we have to deal with is the fact that our data are very unbalanced.

-There are many ways to deal with this issue, either get more data, or manipulate our dataset by creating other artificial rows, also given the time allowed to do this test, I might not ba able to handle this problem in the best way.
+There are many ways to deal with this issue, either get more data, or manipulate our dataset by creating other artificial rows, also given the time allowed to do this test, I might not ba able to handle this problem in the best way, so some of the country that are the less represented may have worse predictions.

 The problem I face for this test is a regression problem.